jhu-digital-manuscripts/rosa2/README.md

 # Building

 See the build scripts.
-The archive specified as archive.path must contain collections either named aorcollection, rosecollection, pizancollection, or top in order to support search.
+The archive specified as archive.path must contain collections either named aor, rose, pizan, or top in order to support search.